On Bayes Risk Lower Bounds: Introduction

 The rest of the paper is organized in the following way.
 In Section \ref{sec:pre}, we describe notations and review preliminaries such as $f$-divergences, $f$-informativity, data processing inequality, etc. Section \ref{sec:Bayes_01} deals with inequalities for zero-one valued loss functions.
 These inequalities have many connections to existing lower bound techniques.
-Section \ref{sec:Bayes_general} deals with arbitrary loss functions and we provide inequality \eqref{ggfe} and its special cases.
+Section \ref{sec:Bayes_general} deals with nonnegative loss functions and we provide inequality \eqref{ggfe} and its special cases.
 Section \ref{sec:upper_f_informativity} presents upper bounds on the $f$-informativity for power divergences for $\alpha \notin [0, 1)$.
 Some examples are also given in this section.
-Finally, Section \ref{sec:admis} presents our simplified proof of Theorem \ref{jee}.
-Due to space constraints, we have relegated all the proofs and some additional examples and results to the .
+Section \ref{sec:smoothed-analysis} studies smoothed analysis for learning mixtures of spherical Gaussians with uniform weights using our technique.
+We conclude the paper in Section \ref{sec:conclusion}.
+Due to space constraints, we have relegated some proofs and additional examples and results to the appendix.

-\section{Preliminaries and notations}
+\section{Preliminaries and Notations}

 We first review the notions of $f$-divergence~\citep{Csiszar:63,AliSilvey:66} and $f$-informativity~\citep{Csiszar:72}.
 Let $\C$ denote the class of all convex functions $f: (0, \infty) \rightarrow \R$ which satisfy $f(1) = 0$.
 Because of convexity, the limits $f(0) := \lim_{x \downarrow 0} f(x)$ and $f'(\infty) := \lim_{x \uparrow \infty} f(x)/x$ exist (even though they may be $+\infty$) for each $f \in \C$.
 Each function $f \in \C$ defines a divergence between probability measures which is referred to as $f$-divergence.
 For two probability measures $P$ and $Q$ on a sample space having densities $p$ and $q$ with respect to a common measure $\mu$, the $f$-divergence $D_f(P||Q)$ between $P$ and $Q$ is defined as follows: